2.2 Eligibility Conditions for Providing Alternative Disclosures

 consolidated subsidiary condition for trust-preferred securities issued and

 outstanding before March 2, 2020.
-These instruments were often issued by
+These trust-preferred securities are often

-special-purpose entities sponsored and guaranteed by a bank holding company.
+sponsored and guaranteed by a bank holding company.
+While such special-purpose

-While such entities are 100 percent owned by bank holding companies, they may
+entities are 100 percent owned by bank holding companies, they may not be

-certain trust-preferred securities may continue to omit their separate financial
+if issuers of certain trust-preferred securities continue to omit separate

 2.2.3 Debt or Debt-Like Condition